Knowledge Base

 Easier attribute management

 You can also manage your users’ contact data used in email signatures in an easier way.
-Our User attributes manager available at attributes.codetwo.com lets you quickly edit or bulk edit user details without the hassle of clicking through different admin centers, which can be time-consuming.
-The manager also allows you to create custom attributes that will be available to you in CodeTwo Email Signatures for Office 365 only.
-And if your AAD data is outdated, you can allow users to update their contact details.
+Our Attributes manager available at attributes.codetwo.com lets you quickly edit or bulk edit user details without the hassle of clicking through different admin centers, which can be time-consuming.
+The manager also allows you to create custom attributes that will be available to you in CodeTwo Email Signatures 365 only.
+And if your Entra ID (Azure AD) data is outdated, you can allow users to update their contact details.

-What’s important, all the changes do not affect the original data in your Azure AD database.
-And if you want to restore the AAD data in your signatures, disclaimers or auto-replies, you can do it as well.
+What’s important, all the changes do not affect the original data in your Entra ID database.
+And if you want to restore the Entra ID data in your signatures, disclaimers or auto-replies, you can do it as well.
 Learn more

 Microsoft 365 admin center